PFOD1998/ASCII-Images/README.md

 # ASCII-Images
-Having fun with images and ASCII characters
+Experimenting with images and ASCII characters

-Original program takes JPEG image as input and returns a .txt document with an ASCII representation of the image
+Original program (ascii.py) takes JPEG image as input and returns a .txt document with an ASCII representation of the image

+webcam_ascii.py streams video directly from a webcam.
+It uses a combination of opencv and tkinter to take the stream frame by frame, convert it to ASCII characters and output it to an interface.